 Stand Up Career & Touring

 Jimmy is obsessed with comedy and, in the early days, lots of his contemporaries noticed him turning up to venues with a Filofax (which has now been updated to making notes on his phone).
+Never refuse the muse, he’s said.

-This blog is starting to document his tours and so, for example, you can read about Terribly Funny (which became Terribly Funny 2.0) and sold over 1.2m tickets globally – here.
+This blog is starting to document his tours and so, for example, you can read about Terribly Funny (which became Terribly Funny 2.0 and sold over 1.2m tickets globally) – here.
 And there are also details of the TF Tour Programme here.

 To document where he’s performed Jimmy posts pictures of “Woolly Jimmy” (on X and Instagram).
 This blog reposts that information to develop a searchable record of the countries visited (see under the tag Woolly).
-That tag is use to differentiate the gigs that have happened from the promotional type posts, relating to announcements of new shows.
+That tag is used to differentiate the gigs that have happened from the promotional type posts, relating to announcements of new shows.

 USA, Canada, ROW, Europe, Aus & NZ